 - At the same time, cook the black cod - drizzle your fish with a little olive oil on both sides.
 Add to the grill, making sure to place portions at a 45-degree angle to the grill slats so you get nice marking (you want to see a diamond crosshatch pattern on the fish when you’re done).
 Cook for 2 minutes, then rotate each piece 90 degrees and cook another 1-2 minutes.
 Flip and repeat for the other side, being careful not to overcook (see temperature instructions above).
 To finish, brush with herb butter a minute or two before taking it off the grill.
 Set the fillet aside to rest while you finish the dish.

 - Heat the pork belly – grill the pork belly until just heated through.
-If your grill slats are too far apart and the pork will fall through, you can place in a pan or bowl and have above the grill on the warming rack while you cook the other items.
+If your grill slats are too far apart and the pork will fall through, you can place in a pan or bowl above the grill on the warming rack while you cook the other items.

 6. To assemble - Chop the romaine into 1” pieces (or you can keep whole and eat with a knife if you prefer – just top with other ingredients instead of tossing).
-In a large bowl, toss chopped romaine, pork belly, croutons, Parmesan, tomatoes, and onions with the Caesar dressing.
+In a large bowl, toss chopped romaine, pork belly, croutons, parmesan, tomatoes, and onions with the Caesar dressing.
 Divide evenly among large plates or bowls, mounding in the center.
 Top with black cod and anchovies.
 Enjoy!

 ABOUT THIS RECIPE